Synchro/laravel-violations/README.md

 ```

 ### Using `spatie/laravel-csp`
 [Spatie's CSP package for Laravel](https://github.com/spatie/laravel-csp) helps you build complex CSP headers using a nice fluent interface.
-While it supports the `report-uri` and `report-to` directives, it doesn't actually create their values; That's where this package comes in.
+While it supports the `report-uri` and `report-to` directives, you are expected to populate their values yourself; That's where this package comes in.
-In Spatie's CSP config fie in `config/csp.php`, set the `report-to` and `report-uri` CSP directives to retrieve correctly formatted reporting endpoints that you defined in this package's config, using the helper functions, for example:
+In Spatie's CSP config file in `config/csp.php`, set the `report-to` and `report-uri` CSP directives to retrieve correctly formatted reporting endpoints that you defined in this package's config, using the helper functions, for example:

 ```php
 'report-uri' => \Synchro\Violation\Violation::cspReportUri(),
 'report-to' => \Synchro\Violation\Violation::cspReportTo(),
 ```

-There is also a `Spatie\Csp\Preset` class ready to use in `\Synchro\Violation\Support\AddReportingEndpointsPreset` which you can add to your CSP config to have it define the reporting directives for you.
+There is also a `Spatie\Csp\Preset` class ready to use in `\Synchro\Violation\Support\AddReportingEndpointsPreset` which you can add to your Spatie CSP config to have it define the reporting directives for you.

 ## Network Error Logging (NEL)
 This class also handles [Network Error Logging](https://www.w3.org/TR/network-error-logging/) reports.
 These are sent when a client-side network error occurs, such as a DNS lookup failure, TCP or TLS handshake failure (e.g. your CDN's certificate expired), or application-level HTTP events like forwarding loops or user aborts.